 Successful ITSM structures should consider the customer in all parts of the IT service management processes; this requires improving the customer experience while resourcefully and cost-effectively organizing service delivery.
 Therefore, an ITSM method should function as a framework with the primary objective of delivering enhanced customer service.

-Tracking KPIs can help organizations determine where their business stands in performance and progress and where it can improve.
-KPIs like customer reviews and sales can also help to determine an organization’s overall customer satisfaction.
+Tracking key performance indicators can help organizations determine where their business stands in performance and progress and where it can improve.
+KPIs such as customer reviews and sales can also help to determine an organization’s overall customer satisfaction.

 Developing attainable business objectives

 While an overarching goal of any good ITSM model is to provide excellent customer service, organizations must develop smaller objectives based on quality, performance and other business metrics.
-Following business objectives for budgeting and resourcing can enable an organization to progress and reduce risks.
+Cost and time are always important metrics and should serve as considerations in every scoping and service discussion.

 Enabling customer self-service functions